 There’s no universal layout or perfect set of features.

-Getting that right takes iteration.
+Getting the design right takes iteration.
 It takes asking the right questions, testing ideas, and sometimes zooming out to rethink the whole interaction.
-That’s the kind of problem we solve.
+That’s the kind of problem our Eleken team solves.
 So if your table’s starting to feel like a blocker, you know where to find us.